-This program is currently offered as a full-time, daytime program, starting in the fall semester.
+This program is offered as a full-time, daytime program, starting in the fall semester.
 Some courses can be taken in the evening.
-Full time students can complete the certificate in as little as two semesters.
-All credits earned for the certificate will apply towards the two-year, Engineering Systems Technology Associate in Science degree.
+Full-time students can complete the certificate in as little as two semesters.
+All credits earned for the certificate will apply towards the Engineering Systems Technology A.S. degree.

-SEE the students in action through news articles, photos and video!
+SEE the students in action through news articles.